Washington Township, Clarion County, Pennsylvania

 Washington Township is a township in Clarion County, Pennsylvania, United States.
 The population was 1,869 at the 2020 census, a decrease from the figure of 1,887 tabulated in 2010.

 Geography

 The township is located in northern Clarion County and is bordered on the north by Forest County and on the west by Venango County.
 The unincorporated communities of Fryburg and Marble are in the southwestern part of the township, along Pennsylvania Route 208.
 The community of Licking is in the east, also along PA 208, and Newmansville is in the north, along Pennsylvania Route 36.
-Wolfs Corners is also in the north near the intersection of Rtes.
+Wolf's Corners is also in the north near the intersection of Rtes.
 3001 and 4017.
 According to the United States Census Bureau, the township has a total area of 85.5 sqkm, of which 85.3 sqkm is land and 0.2 sqkm, or 0.21%, is water.